NavigationContentFooter

 Going further

 You have now installed, configured, and secured a complete ERPNext 13 application.
-In the next step, you may want to configure it towards your business needs.
+In the next step, you may want to configure it to your business needs.
 For more information regarding the configuration and maintenance of the application, refer to the official ERPNext handbook.

 © 2023-2024 – Scaleway